 - Able to provide critical analysis of policies, programs and/or systems that support healthy aging and/or those who care for older adults in society.

 GDip in Aging and Health students are required to take 5 courses (15 credits) over two consecutive terms.
-The program schedule for the fall 2022 term through to summer 2023 is indicated below.
+The program schedule for the winter 2023 term through to fall 2023 is indicated below.
 Please be aware that this schedule could be subject to change.

 AGHE 800 – Evaluating Aging-Related Programs and Services

 AGHE 810 – Epidemiology of Aging